Muskanc02/Job-SkillSet-Demand-Analysis/README.md

 - **Scrolling & Loading:** Implemented scrolling and wait time to ensure all job listings load before moving to the next page.

 ## Challenges
--**Collecting  dynamic job data from LinkedIn platform was very difficult.
+- **Collecting  dynamic job data from LinkedIn platform was very difficult.**
--**Also to put specific set of job skill set using regex added complexity.
+- **Also to put specific set of job skill set using regex added complexity.**

 ## Technologies Used
 - **Python** (for automation & data processing)